shri420Hk/Expenses_sharing/README.md

 # Expense Management App

-This is a simple expense management application built with Flask.
+This is an expense management application built with Flask.
 It allows users to create accounts, add expenses, and generate balance sheets.

 ## Features